sparameswaran/nsx-t-gen/README.md

 There is an associated blog post detailing the features, options here: [Introducing nsx-t-gen: Automating NSX-T Install with Concourse](https://allthingsmdw.blogspot.com/2018/05/introducing-nsx-t-gen-automating-nsx-t.html)

-Recommending check the [FAQs](./docs/faqs.md) for full details on handling various issues/configurations before starting the install.
+Recommending checking the [FAQs](./docs/faqs.md) for full details on handling various issues/configurations before starting the install.

 Things handled by the pipeline: